wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-single-vmm.md

 ## Overview

 Azure Site Recovery contributes to your business continuity and disaster recovery (BCDR) strategy by orchestrating replication, failover and recovery of virtual machines in a number of deployment scenarios.
-For a full list of deployment scenarios see  [Azure Site Recovery <!-- deleted by customization overview](/documentation/articles/site-recovery-overview) --><!-- keep by customization: begin --> overview](/documentation/articles/hyper-v-recovery-manager-overview) <!-- keep by customization: end -->.
+For a full list of deployment scenarios see  [Azure Site Recovery overview](/documentation/articles/site-recovery-overview).

 If you only have a single VMM server in your infrastructure you can deploy Site Recovery to replicate virtual machines in VMM clouds to Azure, or you can replicate between clouds on a single VMM server.
 We recommend that you only do this if you're unable to deploy two VMM servers (one in each site) since failover and recovery isn't seamless in this deployment.
 For recovery you'll need to manually fail over the VMM server from outside the Azure Site Recovery console (using Hyper-V Replica in the Hyper-V Manager console).